-Design Tip 2/8: The benefits of User Flows and why they remain an important artefact to create
+What are User Flows and why they're still an important artefact to create within UX

 User Flows bring huge benefits to any project and ultimately help to deliver a great experience, whether that's a native app, website, system or application.

 There are occasions when creating user flows are overlooked, and designers jump straight into creating user journeys and wireframes.
 I've created a list of reasons why user flows remain such an important artefact that we – as UX professionals – should create for virtually every project.